-2.4.5.1 Qualifying as a Gas 1 Subcategory
+2.5.5.1 Fuel Qualifying as Gas One

-The Gas 1 fuel subcategory includes natural and refinery gas.
+The Gas One (1) fuel subcategory includes natural and refinery gas.
 A fuel specification analyses is NOT required for:

-- Natural gas or refinery gas - Gaseous fuels that are subject to another subpart of Part 63, Part 60, Part 61, or Part 65 - Gaseous fuels for units that are complying with the limits for units designed to burn Gas 2 (other) fuels - Gas streams directly derived from natural gas at natural gas production sites or natural gas plants
+- Natural gas or refinery gas. - Gaseous fuels that are subject to another subpart of Part 63, Part 60, Part 61, or Part 65. - Gaseous fuels for units that are complying with the limits for units designed to burn Gas 2 (other) fuels. - Gas streams directly derived from natural gas at natural gas production sites or natural gas plants.